Perimenopause is the transition that females go through prior to menopause.

 The study found that women with “significant symptoms of depression in their late 30s and early 40s” were more likely to enter perimenopause before their 45th birthday than women who hadn’t experienced depressive symptoms.

-Women using antidepressants were three times as likely to enter perimenopause early than those who weren’t according to the study.
+Women using antidepressants were three times as likely to enter perimenopause early than those who weren’t, according to the study.

 Although antidepressants are linked to an earlier onset of perimenopausal depression, they also help relieve one of its most uncomfortable symptoms.

-This is good news for women concerned about the 2004 Women’s Health Initiative study which found hormone replacement therapy raises the risk of heart attack and stroke.
+This is good news for anyone concerned about the 2004 Women’s Health Initiative study which found HRT raises the risk of heart attack and stroke.